craicic/p10-library-service/README.md

 - Download or clone this repository.
 - Import it in your IDE then **build it**.

-Now your IDE should recognize custom properties in `src/main/application.properties`
+Now your IDE should recognize custom properties in `src/main/application.properties` for auto-completion

 ##### 5 - Configure application.properties
+Edit the custom datasource properties :\
+`webservice.datasource.driverClassNam=org.postgresql.Driver`\
+`webservice.datasource.url` should be `jdbc:postgresql://localhost:5432/{your-db-name}`\
+`webservice.datasource.username`\
+`webservice.datasource.password`\
-Fill the custom datasource properties.
-Then edit the wsdl `location webservice.location` : keep in mind that final location will be `localhost:{tomcat-port}/{tomcat-context}/webservice.location`
+Then edit the wsdl location `webservice.location` : keep in mind that final location will be `localhost:{tomcat-port}/{tomcat-context}/webservice.location`

 ##### 6 - Compile the application
 Using `mvn compile`.
 Then run